codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

-### View application deployments  Application timeline
+### Monitor application deployments
-The Timeline tab displays the history of deployments for the selected application, sorted by the most recent update (default), and enriched with image, Pull Request (PR), Jira issues, and commit information for each deployment.
-Ongoing deployments display rollout progress and rollout analysis as the deployment unfolds.
+Monitor ongoing deployments and review historical deployments for the selected application.

-Each application displays up to ten of the most recent deployments.
+The Timeline tab displays the history of deployments for the selected application, sorted by the most recent deployment (default), labelled **Current Version** at the top.

 {% include
 image.html